oroinc/documentation/user/back-office/system/websites/configure-price-lists.rst

 .. begin

+.. important:: Multi-website management is only available in the Enterprise edition.

 To change the default price list settings for the website:

 1. Navigate to **System > Websites** in the main menu.